surniaulula/wpsso-commerce-manager-catalog-feed/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
+	* Added a check for the required PHP XMLReader and XMLWriter extensions.
 	* Updated vendor/sabre/uri v2.3.3 to v2.3.4.
 	* Updated vendor/sabre/xml v2.2.6 to v2.2.11.
 * **Requires At Least**